"A life spent making mistakes is more honorable than a life spent doing nothing..."

 Before the start of the journey, there were checks on the vehicles for bombs or explosives.
 The security was extra tight.
 We didn't expect it to be like this and have not read anything like this in the internet.
 There must be a threat of some sort.
 It is a 275 km journey across upper Egypt dessert, there were more than 10 buses and 20 vans of foreign tourist in a convoy escorted by military vehicles in front and back.

-There were only the 2 of us in the van and we had a soldier and an officer riding with us.
+There were only the two of us in the van and we had a soldier and an officer riding with us.
 It was a start of an adventure with a slight uneasy feeling of apprehension...

 Along the journey to Abu Simbel, on a hot day like today, the vast desert was playing tricks on us.
 We could see water reflections of the sand dunes.
 A mirage that make many thirsty desert travellers go crazy.